DMailMan/MMM-MQTTfloorplan/README.md

 ````

 ## Credits
-This module is a hybrid of both  https://github.com/ottopaulsen/MMM-MQTT and https://github.com/paphko/mmm-openhabfloorplan and wouldn't work without them.
+This module is a hybrid of both  https://github.com/ottopaulsen/MMM-MQTT and https://github.com/paphko/mmm-openhabfloorplan and wouldn't exist without them.